cisoun/nest/doc/CacheSQLite.md

 # SQLite cache

 > Module: `nest/cache-sqlite`
-> Requires: `node-sqlite3`

-The SQLite cache is based upon `node-sqlite3`.
-It allows, like [`nest/cache`](Cache.md) to store data for a given amount of time in a SQLite database.
+Like [`nest/cache`](Cache.md), use this module to store data for a given amount of time in a SQLite database.
 The database can be stored in a file or in memory.

 ## Usage